 The FXPak Pro is the most compatible of all the SNES ROM carts currently on the market.
 In fact, it’s actually easier to list the incompatible games, which is exactly what Ikari has done on his website: https://sd2snes.de/blog/compatibility

 A good way to think of it is like this: Remember the SegaCD?
-The graphics were the same as the Genesis, but the music played directly off the CD allowing for the music to be extremely high quality.
+The graphics were pretty much the same as the Genesis, but the music played directly off the CD allowing for the music to be extremely high quality.
 Also, the extra storage space of a CD allowed for FMV playback, within the restraints of the Genesis’ processing power.
 Well, this is essentially the exact same thing, but for the SNES and only for patched roms.

 All revisions of the SD2SNES starting with “H” and later (and every version of the FXPak Pro) already have a great-sounding audio circuit.
 If you have Rev.H or newer, you can skip this section.
 If your version is older, there’s actually a modification you can perform to improve the output.
 Please scroll down for more info.